Multiviewfinancial/common-utils/README.md

 # common-utils
-Common utility scripts to be zipped and pushed to CodeArtifact
+Common utility scripts to be zipped and pushed to CodeArtifact.